 - What preparedness knowledge do you personally have that is important in providing specific information and instructions needed during the emergency or emergencies for which you are preparing?

 - During an emergency what facilities, stores, resources, supplies, and assistance is available in your area apart from family and friends?

 - Are you dependent upon someone or something else to get you through and supply your needs during the emergency scenarios you presume will occur?

-- Do you have a list of essential or at least important supplies you believe will be necessary to have on hand during your estimated emergency?
+- Do you have a list of essential supplies you believe will be necessary to have on hand during your estimated emergency?